 Along with a FFT display and waterfall, HDSDR has some extra advanced features.
 Users will also find an Audio FFT and waterfall display on the bottom of the screen.
 The output audio can also be bandpass filtered by dragging the filter borders on the display.
 Bandpass filtering the audio can really help clean up a noisy signal.
 The audio processing also supports placing of notch filters either manually or automatically.
 There are also noise reduction and noise blanker features and an automatic frequency centering algorithm which will automatically center the signal, so you don't need to click exactly in the center of a signal.
 Traditional ham radio users will also enjoy the S-units signal strength meter and the built in frequency manager.

-SDR-RADIO.COM V2 is a popular SDR program with many advanced features.
+SDR-RADIO.COM V2 and the newer V3 is a popular SDR program with many advanced features.
 As such is it a fair amount more difficult to learn and use compared to SDR# and HDSDR.
 Be sure you install version 2 and not V1.5 as only V2 has RTL-SDR support.

 Once sdr-radio is installed, to get it working with the RTL-SDR you will need to compile or download three .dll files (SDRSourceRTL2832U.dll, rtlsdr.dll and libusb-1.0.dll) and place them into the sdr-radio folder.
 To compile your own dlls see the instructions here, otherwise download the dlls directly from the bottom of this link.
 If the dlls were placed in the correct folder you will be able to add your RTL-SDR as a receiver by clicking on the +Definitions button, and then finding and adding the RTL SDR (USB) option under the search drop down menu.